To Request a Continuance

 If you plead Not Guilty but are found Guilty you do have the right to file a Trial DeNovo, and have your case heard in a higher court before a different Judge.

-We accept payment(s) in forms of cash, cashier's check, money order, credit or debit cards (Visa, MasterCard,and American Express)
+We accept payment(s) in forms of cash, cashier's check, money order; during court and credit or debit cards (Visa, MasterCard,and American Express) during business hours.

 NO PERSONAL CHECKS